 Also of interest is that Lincoln has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Lincoln citizens is very high relative to the national average among all cities (21.84%): 36.95% of adults in Lincoln have a bachelor's degree or even advanced degree.
+The citizens of Lincoln are very well educated compared to the average community in the nation: 35.40% of adults in Lincoln have a bachelor's degree or even advanced degree.

-The per capita income in Lincoln in 2010 was $35,401, which is middle income relative to Rhode Island, and wealthy relative to the rest of the US.
-This equates to an annual income of $141,604 for a family of four.
+The per capita income in Lincoln in 2010 was $37,211, which is upper middle income relative to Rhode Island, and wealthy relative to the rest of the US.
+This equates to an annual income of $148,844 for a family of four.
 However, Lincoln contains both very wealthy and poor people as well.

+Lincoln is a somewhat ethnically-diverse town.
 The people who call Lincoln home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Lincoln residents report their race to be White, followed by Black or African-American.
+The greatest number of Lincoln residents report their race to be White, followed by Asian.
 Important ancestries of people in Lincoln include Italian, French , French Canadian, and English.

 The most common language spoken in Lincoln is English.
 Other important languages spoken here include Spanish and French.